PrimeSolar/simon-game/README.md

 xdg-open index.html
 ```

-After completing these steps, your default web browser should open and display the index.html webpage.
+&nbsp;&nbsp;After completing these steps, your default web browser should open and display the index.html webpage.

 ## Usage